-Since the incorporation of Sanbase Interior in 2009, owing to our continuous emphasis on providing quality services, timely completion and budget and Mr. Wong's experience in the industry, we have been able to take on projects for Grade A offices since the early stage of our business.
+Since the incorporation of Sanbase Interior in 2009, owing to our continuous emphasis on providing quality services, timely completion, budget and Mr. Wong's experience in the industry, we have been able to take on projects for Grade A offices since the early stages of our business.
 These projects helped establish our reputation in the industry for our high quality services and timely delivery.
-Benefitting from the success of these projects for Grade A offices and referral from recurring clients, we were able to enhanced our reputation as an interior fit-out solutions provider focusing on Grade A offices in Hong Kong.
+Benefitting from the success of these projects for Grade A offices and referral from recurring clients, we were able to enhance our reputation as an interior fit-out solutions provider focusing on Grade A offices in Hong Kong.

-Since then, we steadily gained recognition in the industry and were awarded with larger scale projects.
+We started off with projects of lower average contract sums and as we steadily established our industry reputation and track record, we were able to secure more sizeable projects with greater project sum.
+Beginning in 2012, we have been able to consistently secure projects with contract sums that exceeded HK\$10 million.
 In 2016, we completed a bare shell fit-out project for a building in Wanchai for Client HI, which is our first bare shell fit-out project for a whole building.
 In the same year, we completed our largest project to date in terms of contract sum for an office fit-out project in Hunghom for Client CL.